 What separates our massage therapy from other practices is that our licensed therapists work hand-in-hand with our wonderful restoration and rehabilitation program, which means the patient gets the highest level of care and knowledge available.

-Hello, I am Sarah Waldoch and I moved to Fargo from Bemidji in 2019 and am happily married, mother of two, and grandmother of one grandson.
+Hi!
+I’m Sarah Waldoch.
+I moved to Fargo from Bemidji in 2019 and am proud to be a happily married mom of two and grandma to one wonderful grandson.

-I am a Board Certified Licensed Massage Therapist since 2012 in Therapeutic Massage and Bodywork.
-I practice Integrative Massage using a variety of techniques to address a clients’ particular needs for pain relief, relaxation, calming, energizing, and specialize in Deep Tissue, Medical Massage, Myofascial Release, Swedish, Reflexology, Sports Massage, Cupping, and Energy Work (Reiki).
+I’ve been a Board-Certified and Licensed Massage Therapist since 2012, specializing in Therapeutic Massage and Bodywork.
+My approach is integrative—I combine a variety of techniques tailored to each client’s unique needs, whether it’s pain relief, relaxation, re-energizing, or stress reduction.
+My specialties include Deep Tissue, Medical Massage, Myofascial Release, Swedish, Reflexology, Sports Massage, Cupping, and Energy Work (Reiki).

 Van Dam Chiropractic Skip to content